wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 ```

 On x86, `may_use_simd()` is defined to be exactly `irq_fpu_usable()`
 (`arch/x86/include/asm/simd.h`).
-Our condition was a locally invented
+Our condition was a locally defined
 substitute, stricter than the rule it replaced.

 **How it was fixed.** The "slot free" marker moved to its own `in_use` field so